-One-third ofworldwide could potentially be prevented through better management of such as smoking, hypertension, depression, and hearing loss over the course of a lifetime, according to a new report.
+One-third of cases of dementia worldwide could potentially be prevented through better management of lifestyle factors such as smoking, hypertension, depression, and hearing loss over the course of a lifetime, according to a new report.

 Across the globe, about 47 million people were living with Alzheimer’s and other forms of dementia in 2015.
 That number is projected to triple by the year 2050 as the population ages.
 Health care costs associated with dementia are enormous, with an estimated $818 billion price tag in 2015.